GeekTrainer/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/3-exercise-organize-code-single-file-namespace.md

 Continue working in the code editor.

-1. Create a new namespace called `AllGreetings` and then move the `Greetings` and `GreetingsWithLength` namespaces inside it.
+1. Create a new namespace called `AllGreetings` and then move the `Greetings` and `GreetingsWithLength` namespaces that you created previously inside it.
 Add the `export` keyword before both namespace names.
 This allows the namespace to be accessible outside of the `AllGreetings` namespace.

     ```typescript
     namespace AllGreetings {